 I wouldn’t let her out of my sight.

 I followed her around the house.

 I would wake up and check on her in the middle of the night by quietly standing over her bed and watching for the rise and fall of her breath.
-As soon as I saw that she was breathing I would crawl back in bed.
+As soon as I saw that she was breathing, I’d crawl back in bed.

 I would go everywhere with her.